steveage/New-SmartApp/README.md

 Keeping the functionality of the application at minimum focuses on showing the building blocks of establishing communication with SmartThings.

 ## Specifics
-* The application was written using Visual Studio ASP.Net Core Web API project template.
+* The application is written using Visual Studio ASP.Net Core Web API project template.
 * The applicaiton is based on .Net Core 2.2.
 * The application is based on strongly typed SmartThings lifecycle objects located in Models subfolder.
 * The application is hosted in Azure App Service.